 If you're looking to damp proof your internal walls because an area of your wall is below your damp proof course, i.e. your floor level is below ground, you can do this by tanking, which involves applying a liquid or solid damp proof layer to your internal wall below your DPC.
 To find out more about tanking visit our Tanking project page.

-If you need any help with external brick waterproofing or any other aspect of damp proofing your external walls please contact PRS.
+As mentioned at the beginning of this guide, if you need any help with external brick waterproofing or any other aspect of damp proofing your external walls please contact Property Repair Systems on 01626 336180.
 We have worked with them on a number of projects over the years and they are specialists in this subject.